 - Opportunities to nurture and grow personnel from within organization.

-The biggest advantage of building an in-house marketing team is the familiarity that they will have with the businesses goals, vision and culture.
+The biggest advantage of building an in-house marketing team is the familiarity that they will have with your business’s goals, vision and culture.
 An in-house marketer will develop intimate knowledge of the product or service that you are promoting.
 In-house marketers may also be more aligned with the sales team, making it easier for the two to stay in frequent contact and collaborate on messaging and marketing campaigns.

 Overall, the close relationship between in-house marketing staff and the company as a whole can be advantageous when considering marketing strategy.